Bolton Abbey: The Ruins Circular

 What’s Cool for kids (and grown ups) at Bolton Abbey?

-☕ One for the grown ups here.
-The Village and Cavendish do fabulous takeaway coffee, tea, hot chocolate, whatever takes your fancy!
+☕ The Village green cafe and Cavendish do fabulous takeaway coffee, tea, hot chocolate, whatever takes your fancy!

-🏰 During summer, there is a large sandpit outside the Cavendish Pavillion.
+🏰 During summer, there is a large sandpit outside the Cavendish Pavillion and the Welly Walk trail runs on the first leg of this walk.

 💦 It’s official.
 In our family, you just can’t go to Bolton Abbey without a splash in the Wharfe.
 Even when it’s cold!
-So take a towel and a picnic blanket (Always supervise children around wild water, as it can kill.
-There are strong currents in the river, do not paddle or swim downstream of the bridge as it is dangerous.)
+So take a towel and a picnic blanket.
+There have been several water related incidents at Bolton Abbey so ALWAYS supervise children as the current can be fast flowing.
+We stick to the area upstream of the stepping stones on the beach area.
+Everywhere else there is signage to warn of swimming and downstream of the bridge there are dangerous currents at the bend.

 👻 The Bolton Abbey ruins are reportedly home to several ghosts!
 Lady Alice de Rumilly, who used to own the land of the Bolton Abbey Estate, is said to haunt it, in the form of a white doe.
 The last Prior, Prior Moone, is also said to materialise in the ruins of the Abbey, under one of the roof bosses, and Lord John de Clifford is said to have spooked some archaeologists who were working on excavating his tomb back in the 70’s!
 Spooky eh?
 Read more about the Ghost Stories of the Yorkshire Dales over on the blog!